-The Citizenry has a beautiful Black Friday email example that gives their shoppers a good reason to buy from them.
+What works: The Citizenry has a beautiful Black Friday email example that gives their shoppers a good reason to buy from them.
 Giving its email a goal (Build a school) differentiates this campaign from the rest.
 Consequently, its audience has better chances of purchasing since the brand’s Black Friday profits will help others.

 Design-wise, this email is charming to the eye, using the right colors and CTAs to convert its audience.
 What’s more, the brand adds extra links in their footer to engage their audience and lead them to their gift guides, product pages, etc.